-- the statement of comprehensive income for the year ended 31 December 2021, - the statement of financial position as at 31 December, 2021, - the statement of changes in equity for the year ended 31 December 2021, - statement of cash flows for the year ended 31 December 2021, and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes.
+- the statement of comprehensive income for the year ended 31 December 2023, - the statement of financial position as at 31 December, 2023, - the statement of changes in equity for the year ended 31 December 2023, - statement of cash flows for the year ended 31 December 2023, and - the notes to the financial statements, comprising material accounting policy information and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of SIA AgroCredit Latvia as at 31 December 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of SIA AgroCredit Latvia as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting standards as adopted by the European Union (IFRS).

-Our opinion is consistent with our additional report to the Council (body equivalent to the Audit Committee) dated 27 April 2022
+Our opinion is consistent with our additional report to the Council (body equivalent to the Audit Committee) dated 30 April 2024.